Cambridge Nursery School is one of the schools that are maintained by Sefton Local Authority.

 - Children are eligible for nursery education in the term following their third birthday.

-- Only part time places are available and each child attends either five mornings or five afternoons each week.
+- We only have part time places are available and each child attends either five mornings or five afternoons each week.
+In addition to this we have a limited number of 30 hour places.

 - Applications for places must be made by all those wishing for a place on the maintained nursery roll.